bobcozzi/rpgiv2free/README.md

 ## In Development:

 - **Header/Control (H) Specs**
   The conversion for H Specs is currently in development.
+It mostly works but may require some additional tweaks for edge cases.

 - **Procedure (P) Specs**
   Most aspects of P Specs are working, but some minor adjustments are still being made.
+I doubt you will notice any issues, but if you do, please let me know.

 - **Calculation (C) Specs**
-  The conversion of Calc Specs is in progress and will be updated in each release.
+  The conversion of Calc Specs is in progress and is being updated in each release.
 (See below for more details).
+  Currently some calc specs convert fine, while others may or may not convert.
+Be ready with your Ctrl+Z to undo the conversion if it does not work as expected. (cmd+Z on Mac).
+For now, the following features are enablef:
+  - IFxx/ORxx/ANDxx/WHENxx convert as a compound statement.
+  - Regular 3 factor opcodes (like CHAIN) convert to free format.
+But verification is needed.
+  - Data Structures and subfields convert, but the END-DS is NOT added during conversion.
+Eventually we plan on making data structures a compound statement and if any part of it is selected for conversion, then entire thing is converted, with the END-DS added.

 ## Getting Started